chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2021"
   text: |-
+    Aloha from Kauai.
+Manuel was EXCELLENT and we really enjoyed the tour.
+I have a tour company here on Kauai and do the same thing here - your service was great!!.
+Thanks so much!!. **Randall L. (July 4th) Hawaiian Islands**

     Nicholas.
 We enjoyed the tour and the scenery of Rhodes, our driver was informative and interesting.
 You've got a pretty Island with many interesting sites spots to go to.
 Thanks again. **Edward W. (June 12th) Tempe Arizona USA**

     Hi Nicholas, Our trip in Greece was great thanks, and the day Michael took us on the tour was definitely the highlight.
 We hope to see you again someday.
 Regards, **Ronny S. (May 30th) New Jersey**